sarah-e-c/FRC-scouting-app/README.md

-# machineLearningFRC
+# FRCScoutingApp

 ** Work in progress **

 Hi!
-I am working on this application that can be used to predict which alliances will win in a First Robotics Competition using maching learning (mainly XGBoost at the moment.)
-There is still a lot to do, but thank you for visiting my repo!
-Go team 422!
+I am working on this application that can be used to predict which alliances will win in a First Robotics Competition match using maching learning (mainly XGBoost at the moment.)
+It will also be able to suggest the best teams to recruit for your alliance. :)